 Qualified Dividends

-If you receive qualified dividends, then you’ll pay a special tax rate on that income.
-That’s because qualified income is taxed at more preferential rates since they were held longer.
+If you receive qualified dividends, you’ll pay a lower tax rate on that income.
+Qualified dividends are taxed at lower rates because they meet IRS requirements, such as being paid by U.S. corporations or qualified foreign corporations and meeting certain holding-period rules.
 More specifically, you’ll pay 0%, 15%, or 20% on qualified dividends based on your income bracket and filing status.
-Thresholds for four kinds of filers are below for the 2021 tax year.

 Capital Gains Income